Tax exemption

 Tax exemption is the reduction or removal of a liability to make a compulsory payment that would otherwise be imposed by a ruling power upon persons, property, income, or transactions.
 Tax-exempt status may provide complete relief from taxes, reduced rates, or tax on only a portion of items.
 Examples include exemption of charitable organizations from property taxes and income taxes, veterans, and certain cross-border or multi-jurisdictional scenarios.

-Tax exemption generally refers to a statutory exception to a general rule rather than the mere absence of taxation in particular circumstances, otherwise known as an exclusion.
-Tax exemption also refers to removal from taxation of a particular item rather than a deduction.
+A tax exemption is distinct and different from a tax exclusion and a tax deduction, all of which are different types of tax expenditures.
+A tax exemption is an income stream on which no tax is levied, such as interest income from state and local bonds, which is often exempt from federal income tax.
+Additionally, certain qualifying non-profit organizations are exempt from federal income tax.
+A tax exclusion refers to a dollar amount (or proportion of taxable income) that can be legally excluded from the taxable base income prior to assessment of tax, such as the $250,000/$500,000 home sale tax exclusion in the U.S. A tax deduction is a documented amount subtracted from the adjusted gross income to compute taxable income, such as charitable contributions.

 International duty free shopping may be termed "tax-free shopping".
 In tax-free shopping, the goods are permanently taken outside the jurisdiction, thus paying taxes is not necessary.
 Tax-free shopping is also found in ships, airplanes and other vessels traveling between countries (or tax areas).
 Tax-free shopping is usually available in dedicated duty-free shops.
-However, any transaction may be duty-free, given that the goods are presented to the customs when exiting the country.
 In such a scenario, a sum equivalent to the tax is paid, but reimbursed on exit.
 More common in Europe, tax-free is less frequent in the United States, with the exception of Louisiana.
 However, current European Union rules prohibit most intra-EU tax-free trade, with the exception of certain special territories outside the tax area.